Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: VI. Discussion

-A direct physical consequence of this spectral reorganization is qualitative enhancement of superconducting instabilities.
+A direct physical consequence of this spectral reorganization is the enhancement of superconducting instabilities.
 Superconductivity need not rely on finely tuned bosonic mediators.
 Instead, intrinsic short-range electronic pairing tendencies are dynamically amplified by the slow-mode reservoir.
-The exponential suppression characteristic of weak-coupling BCS theory is replaced by algebraic scaling controlled by infrared spectral weight.
-In this sense, superconducting order corresponds to condensation within an extended slow-mode manifold rather than binding via a sharp bosonic excitation.
+In the marginal regime, the exponential suppression characteristic of weak-coupling BCS theory is not removed but can be substantially reduced due to enhanced infrared spectral weight.
+Only when the TDOS becomes infrared-singular does the pairing scale exhibit algebraic enhancement.
+In this sense, superconducting order is governed by condensation in a Cooper sector embedded within an extended slow-mode manifold rather than by binding through a sharp bosonic excitation.

-A single infrared parameter, $\rho_0$, governs both thermodynamic and dynamical phenomena.
-The superconducting dome reflects truncation of long-time memory away from the optimal spectral reorganization point; Uemura scaling follows from the shared spectral origin of pairing and phase coherence; anomalous normal-state dynamics arises from the same non-Markovian kernel.
-Quantum criticality therefore acts as a dynamical amplifier linking transport, coherence, and pairing within a unified spectral framework.
+A single infrared parameter, $\rho_0$, plays a central role in both thermodynamic and dynamical phenomena.
+The superconducting dome can be interpreted as reflecting truncation of long-time memory away from the optimal spectral reorganization point; Uemura scaling follows from the shared spectral origin of pairing and phase coherence; and anomalous normal-state dynamics arises from the same non-Markovian kernel.
+Quantum criticality therefore may act as a dynamical amplifier linking transport, coherence, and pairing within a unified spectral framework.

-The relaxation-rate organization emphasized here is not merely a phenomenological assumption.
-Both Liouvillian evolution in open quantum systems and generalized memory-kernel dynamics naturally decompose into continua of decay modes characterized by complex relaxation eigenvalues.
-Whenever long-time correlations are present, Laplace-domain representations generically produce continuous relaxation spectra.
-A dense TDOS therefore reflects a universal mathematical property of dynamical systems with extended temporal correlations, rather than a model-specific construction.

-From this perspective, Hamiltonian energy eigenmodes describe conservative reversible dynamics, whereas relaxation spectra encode the irreversible organization governing collective behavior near criticality.
-Strongly correlated quantum matter near dynamical critical points may thus be more naturally classified by its relaxation-rate spectrum than by its excitation spectrum alone.

-More broadly, the TDOS framework elevates dynamical spectral organization to a fundamental organizing principle of correlated quantum matter.
-Memory-dominated criticality represents a universality class distinct from traditional dissipative field theories, with potential implications for non-Fermi liquids, glassy systems, and self-organized critical dynamics.
+\emph{Temporal scaling and dynamical criticality.} An important conceptual aspect of the present framework concerns the role of temporal scaling in dynamical criticality.
+In conventional renormalization-group treatments of equilibrium critical phenomena, spatial scale invariance provides the primary structure, while temporal scaling emerges through the dynamical exponent $z$, relating relaxation time and correlation length via $\tau\sim\xi^z$.
+The Hertz--Millis theory of quantum critical metals follows a similar philosophy, in which spatial critical fluctuations generate an effective dynamical scaling once fermionic degrees of freedom are integrated out.